Willamette Valley, Oregon, USDA Zone 8b

 Check out this article for my favorite methods of crop storage.

-- Start Winterizing your beds
+- Start winterizing your beds.

 Winterizing Your Garden

-The only wrong way (I know this from experience) is to leave your garden soil bare all winter.
+The only wrong way (I know this from experience, sadly) is to leave your garden soil bare all winter.
 The rain will compact the soil and leach out important nutrients and minerals.
 It will take significant effort to get your beds in shape for spring planting.
 Instead, put your garden to bed for the winter by following these easy steps and your soil will be ready to welcome your spring starts with minimal effort and adjuncts.

 Lawn Care